 Leadership in Human Service Administration (MA)

-Designed to prepare students for leadership positions in human service agencies, organizations, and institutions, Bradley’s graduate program in human service administration provides a contemporary approach to administration that emphasizes leadership over management and places a particular focus on the process of organizational change.
+Designed to prepare students for leadership positions in human service agencies, organizations, and institutions.
+Between 2001 and 2011, the number of non-profits has increased 25%.
+The growth rate of the nonprofit sector has surpassed the rate of both the business and government sectors.
+Nonprofits are also a major employer, accounting for 9% of the economy’s wages and over 10% of jobs in 2009.
+Bradley’s graduate program in human service administration provides a contemporary approach to administration that emphasizes leadership over management and places a particular focus on the process of organizational change.

 - Semester Hours Required